OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 -------

-This RFC describes the addition of new methods to the :cpp:class:`OGRLayer` class to retrieve batches of features with a column oriented memory layout, that suits formats that have that organization or downstream consumers that expect data to be presented in such a way, in particular the `Apache Arrow <https://arrow.apache.org/docs/>`_, `Pandas <https://pandas.pydata.org/>`_ / `GeoPandas <https://geopandas.org/>`_
+This RFC describes the addition of new methods to the :cpp:class:`OGRLayer` class to retrieve batches of features with a column-oriented memory layout, that suits formats that have that organization or downstream consumers that expect data to be presented in such a way, in particular the `Apache Arrow <https://arrow.apache.org/docs/>`_, `Pandas <https://pandas.pydata.org/>`_ / `GeoPandas <https://geopandas.org/>`_